SRGSSR/pillarbox-apple/docs/README.md

 # Overview

-Pillarbox is the modern SRG SSR player platform, providing most notably:
+Pillarbox is the modern SRG SSR player ecosystem implemented on top of AVFoundation and AVKit.
+Pillarbox was designed with flexibilty in mind, letting you fully customize:

+- Metadata and asset URL retrieval.
+- Asset resource loading.
+- Analytics and QoS integration.
+- User interface layout in SwiftUI.

-- A player with all essential playback features.
+Its robust reactive player provides all essential playback features, as well as:
-- First-class custom user interface implementation using SwiftUI.

 - Support for playlists, including bidirectional navigation.
-- Flexible data integration.
-- Support for custom resource loading.
+- First-class integration with SwiftUI.
 - AirPlay compatibility.
 - Control center integration.

-- Ability to play SRG SSR content.
+In addition Pillarbox provides the ability to play all SRG SSR content through a dedicated package.

 # Showcase